System Design

 This practice minimizes the system complexity and thus the operational cost.

-Basic design
+Minimal design

-Start with one monolithic server and one database.
+Start with one server and one database.

 In general, CRUD applications are I/O-bound and a server can handle around 10 K Requests Per Second (RPS).